-Is eCommerce Business Intelligence Crucial to Develop a Successful Online Platform?
+Is eCommerce Business Intelligence Crucial to Develop a Successful Online Store?

 In 2020, 54% of enterprises claimed Cloud BI is either critical or very important to their ongoing and future initiatives.
 Here are some crucial features that explain the role of eCommerce business intelligence in accelerating success:

-- Offer advanced client segmentation or categorization based on customer behavior, interests, and purchase records.
+- Offer advanced client segmentation or categorization based on regular customer behavior, interests, and purchase records.

 - Provide personalized customer experience and simplify user experience through customized resources (personalized products and promotion, discounts and rewards, etc.).

-- Gain insights on market intelligence by helping businesses understand trending products, competitors’ market strategies, and top-performing channels.
+- Gain insights on market intelligence by helping businesses understand trending product performance, competitors’ market strategies, and top-performing channels.